oliverlai55/Programming-Practices/README.md

 # Programming-Practices

 ## About
 This repo contains personal notes I've gathered throughout my coding experiences.
-The notes are organized in different directories.
+The notes are a bit messy right now, organized in different directories.
 In addition, the Exercises directory contains practice questions.
 I try to only use vanilla Javascript to complete these coding challenges.

 ## Organization
 ### Exercises/